webconnex/slate/source/includes/_webhook_events.md

 Parameter | Default | Description
 --------- | ------- | ----------------------------------------------------------
-eventId   | Integer | Id of the publish webhook event. eventType | string  | publish formId    | Integer | Id of the form accountId | Integer | Id of the account data      | object  | Object contains the complete payload for the publish event meta      | object  | Object contains information about the webhook.
+eventId   | Integer | Id of the publish webhook event eventType | string  | publish formId    | Integer | Id of the form accountId | Integer | Id of the account data      | object  | Object contains the complete payload for the publish event meta      | object  | Object contains information about the webhook

 ### Data Object